nol166/JS-Closures/README.md

   * The term lexical references the fact that location of a variable in code determines it's availability.

   * 💡 It is important to remember that nested functions always have access to their parent's function scope.

+* End the demo by asking the students the following:

+  * 🧑‍🏫 Where can we learn more about lexical scope?

+  * We can refer to the [MDN documentation on Lexical Scoping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#lexical_scoping)

 ### Part 3: Lexical Scope (Student Activity)